 OCTRA will be holding a horseback ride in the Main Tract.

-Dufferin County Forest Recreational Use Policy
+Dufferin County Forest Recreational Use By-Law and Policy

 The Dufferin County Forest Recreational Use Policy was passed by County Council on May 11, 2017.
 You can find the full text of the policy here.